Miss Anonymous, Miss Heartbreaker

 there were so many.

-And maybe, just maybe, her Mama wasn't the only one with rough hands hiking up her Sunday dress.
+maybe, her Mama wasn't the only one with rough hands hiking up her Sunday

 Becoming lost,